How can systems of care be advocates for women, instead of women having to advocate for themselves?

 • Birthing Person Workshop (in-person)

-• Birthing Person Workshops (virtual)
+• Birthing Person Workshop (virtual)

 Eliminating Bias in Dyad Care